 The only ALTER TABLE operations that can be safely run in parallel with a backup are those that do not influence the physical representation of records on disk, such as changing column names or default column values.

-- The maximum number of subdirectories allowed in the --backup-dir path is 21.
-This limit could be exceeded by a deeply nested backup directory, or by an anomalous condition such as symbolic links forming an infinite recursive path. - If you take a backup when there are temporary tables in the database, and you use those temporary tables to update or insert into normal tables, then applying the MySQL binlog to a backup can fail.
+• The maximum number of subdirectories allowed in the --backup-dir path is 21.
+This limit could be exceeded by a deeply nested backup directory, or by an anomalous condition such as symbolic links forming an infinite recursive path.